frostbone25/ShaderInjector/ConfigurationGuide.md

 You should see immediate visual changes after compilation completes, with more visible ambient occlusion and local bounce light!

+If you do not be sure to check for compilation errors in the runtime logs at the bottom of the ShaderInjector window.
+If there are that means you have created an error due to improper syntax by not following instructions or you accidentally added/removed a character that the compiler can't resolve.
+So undo your changes until the shader can compile again, by default all shaders can compile successfully.

 #### SSGI / AO Quality Notes

 Currently as of 2.0 **```SSGI_BOUNCE_LIGHT``` can be quite noisy.** I plan to improve upon this in the future by introducing dedicated draw passes to filter and downsample the effects for performance/image quality but your kind of limited in terms of how to deal with the noise at the moment.
 With that said there are some things you can try...